 By Antonio Malara

 The visit to Cappadocia represents the fourth chapter of my trip to Turkey.
 This territory is famous for its characteristics, entire villages created over the centuries by particular climatic conditions.
-These mountains had been shaped in a particular way by erosion, then the tuff from the volcanoes had shaped the outside, creating a unique effect.
+Our guide told us that those mountains had been shaped in a particular way by erosion, then the tuff from the volcanoes had shaped the outside, creating a unique effect.
 The man favored by the "softness" of the some kind of rocks had managed to excavate it by creating houses inside the hills.
-In addition to visiting this unique landscape, there was also a lot of excitement in the group for the balloon ride that would have allowed us to visit those places from above.
+Even if the story was very fascinating, personally looking at the shapes of those mountains I saw like a pattern.
+I don’t believe that wind or water can create “repeated” or “identical” shapes.
+Besides the details about this unique landscape, there was also a lot of excitement in the group for the balloon ride that would have allowed us to visit those places from above.
 Precisely for this reason our visit to Cappadocia started early in the morning but unfortunately it did not go as we expected.

 We arrived at the refuge at 5 AM, it was still dark and incredibly cold.
 The place was original because it too was carved into the rock, giving the impression of a cave due to the irregularity of the walls and roof.
 There they distributed the passes that were used to classify the teams divided for each balloon.
 Although apparently the weather conditions were normal, the tour guides weren't sure we'd be able to leave, they said the wind would pick up shortly.
 This led to a long wait, which they compensated for by offering us some hot tea which was also useful to fight the cold.
 When it started to dawn I went out more to trick the time than for anything else.
 Once outside, I was struck by the landscape that was not visible when we arrived because it was dark.
 With the light I could see the beauty of the typical landscape with beautiful mountains in the background and the colors made even more special by the dawn.
 I started taking pictures of that view but at a certain point I focused on a wagon that was right at the exit of the refuge and was used as a sign.
 I took a photo that I particularly care about, I put the wagon in the foreground with the mountains in the background.
 It was a perspective that no one noticed and a western-style photo came out but with the typical scenery of Cappadocia.
 After some time outside I went back inside where my sister and the others welcomed me with the bad news.
 Unfortunately, after a long wait, the tour organizers decided that there weren’t sufficient safety conditions to leave in a balloon, however our guide immediately took advantage of this unpleasant event and anticipated the next visit.
 Tour guides are basically obsessed with the concept of time.

 Even though the place was dark, exploring those caves was very fun and original, I don't remember ever being in such a place.
-The underground city, which in the end was an infinite series of tunnels and small rooms, was the preview of what would have been Cappadocia, a land shaped by nature in a very particular way that man then transformed into a visionary work born from the need.
+The Underground City, which in the end was an infinite series of tunnels and small rooms, was the preview of what would have been Cappadocia, a land shaped in a very particular way that man then transformed into a visionary work born from the need.
 We left there around 8:30 AM and once again I had made a miscalculation based on nothing, I had underestimated a place before I even saw it.

 Göreme Open Air Museum